 Bearing this in mind, I think it’s high time I took a break from preaching the benefits of strategy, and tried a more negative approach.
 Forget the dream, let’s talk about the nightmare:

-What bad things happen to businesses that neglect strategy?
+What bad things happen to businesses that neglect brand strategy?

 (Strategy defined as a clear and unique market role, which competitors can’t fulfil)